microelectromechanical systems (MEMS) are microscopic sensors, actuators and transducers with moving mechanical parts at the microscopic scale.

-MEMS stands for microelectromechanical system.
+MEMS stands for micro-electro-mechanical system.
 It is also known by other affiliated names such as microsystems technology (MST) or micromachines.
-MEMS is an umbrella term for a wide range of microfabrication designs, methods and mechanisms that involves realising moving mechanical parts at microscopic scale.
+MEMS is an umbrella term for a wide range of microfabrication designs, methods and mechanisms that involve realising moving mechanical parts at the microscopic scale.

 What are the uses of MEMS?

-MEMS are used in a wide range of sensors, actuators, generators, energy sources, biochemical and biomedical systems and oscillators.
-Some examples of MEMS applications include:
+Microelectromechanical systems (MEMS) are used in various sensors, actuators, generators, energy sources, biochemical and biomedical systems and oscillators.
+Some examples of MEMS applications in engineering product design include:

-- Sensors such as MEMS accelerometers, MEMS gyroscopes, MEMS pressure sensors, MEMS tilt sensors and other types of MEMS resonant sensors
+- Sensors such as MEMS accelerometers, MEMS Microphones, MEMS gyroscopes, MEMS pressure sensors, MEMS tilt sensors and other types of MEMS resonant sensors

 - Actuators such as MEMS switches, micro-pumps, micro-levers and micro-grippers